 Specific noises can be good indicators of where to look, so you’ll want to listen carefully to determine what type of sound your dryer is emitting.
 Squeaks, grinding, squealing, thumping, screeching, and rumbling are all indicative of unique faulty or failing parts.

-No amount of wishful thinking is going to quiet a noisy appliance, so we’ve put together a list of typical problems and solutions to help you decide the best course of action for a dryer that is making noise.
+Troubleshooting the issue yourself could save time and money, so we’ve put together a list of typical problems and solutions to help you decide the best course of action—repair the machine yourself or call in a professional.

 If Your Dryer is Making Squeaking Noise, This Could be the Issue

 Check it out by unplugging the dryer and removing the front or lower access panel.
 The idler pulley and shaft are next to the drive motor.
 After removing the belt, manually turn the pulley.
-If it doesn't rotate smoothly, you should replace the pulley and shaft.
+If it doesn't rotate smoothly or you see signs of wear or damage, you should replace the idler pulley and possibly the shaft.

 Dryer Making a Grinding Noise?
 Here’s How to Troubleshoot